-Name Date

-Department Reviewer

-Special Assignment

-(e.g., Director of the Spea special assignment involv assignment, negotiated wi teaching, professional act supervisory responsibility performance criteria deta The review should explain the nature of the king Intensive Program).
-The review should explain the nature of the ed, which will justify the percentage weighting for the special th the dean or direct supervisor, in addition to the weightings for ivity, and service as noted in §6.2.1.
-The person with immediate for the special assignment should speak specifically to the iled in the faculty member's original letter of appointment.
-The special review should be attached to the faculty member's annual performance

-ommentary is honest and accurate to the best of my knowledge and ements can be substantiated and are either my own or are attributed

-Signature of Reviewer

-Commentary on the indiv dual's performance with respect to the special assignment:

-tion, which my supervisor has discussed with me.
-I (do/do a letter of exception regarding this evaluation to the dean for my file.

-Faculty Member's Signator Date Date
+Name Date Department Reviewer Special Assignment (e.g., Director of the Speak special assignment involved assignment, negotiated with teaching, professional activ supervisory responsibility f performance criteria detail w the performance of a faculty member with a special assignment ing Intensive Program).
+The review should explain the nature of the large which will justify the percentage weighting for the special the dean or direct supervisor, in addition to the weightings for ity, and service as noted in §6.2.1.
+The person with immediate or the special assignment should speak specifically to the end in the faculty member's original letter of appointment.
+The special view should be attached to the faculty member's annual performance nmentary is honest and accurate to the best of my knowledge and nents can be substantiated and are either my own or are attributed Signature of Reviewer Commentary on the individ ual's performance with respect to the special assignment: on, which my supervisor has discussed with me.
+I (do/do letter of exception regarding this evaluation to the dean for my file.
+Faculty Member's Signatur e Date